Last modified: June 06, 2026

 apropos network

-Sample output:
+Example output:

 ifconfig (8) - configure a network interface

-ping (8) - send ICMP ECHO_REQUEST to network hosts
+ping (8) - send ICMP ECHO_REQUEST packets

-wget (1) - The non-interactive network downloader
+wget (1) - non-interactive network downloader

-# Only show exact matches for "zip"
+# Show only exact matches

 apropos -e zip